Is your presentation a snoozefest? How to make it more engaging

 When people sit down for a presentation, they expect a slideshow.
 There’s nothing inherently wrong with slideshows.
 They are useful tools and universally appreciated as an excellent way to impart knowledge.

-But if you want your audience to stay engaged, you’ll need to go beyond what’s typical.
+But if you want your audience to stay engaged, you’ll need to go beyond the usual.

 One study of Australian CEOs revealed that they spend 72% of their work time in meetings.
 If every meeting involves a similar slide deck, it shouldn’t be surprising that the format is tiresome.